humdrum-tools/humdrum-documentation/tool/midi/index.md

 ### SAMPLE OUTPUTS

-The operation of **midi** is illustrated in the following inputs and outputs.
+The operation of <span class="tool">midi</span> is illustrated in the following inputs and outputs.
 In the first example, a simple C major scale is encoded in `**kern`.